Wanda Brister: Career

 She was a teaching intern with the National Association of Teachers of Singing under the acclaimed vocal pedagogue, James McKinney, and has published articles with the Journal of Singing.
-(See Josef Szulc, Jean Cras, Madeleine Dring.
-She has also published about auditioning for college programs for Florida MTNA and submitted articles to the International Alliance for Women in Music, for which she served as a Member of the Board of Directors, and has been published in the Light Music Society Journal of Great Britain.
+She has also published about auditioning for college programs for Florida MTNA and submitted articles to the International Alliance for Women in Music, for which she served as a member of the board of directors, and has been published in the Light Music Society Journal of Great Britain.
 She won an award from that society for her 2018 release of Madeleine Dring Cabaret Songs.
 She has also received positive reviews for her recordings in the Journal of Singing and the International Double Reed Society Journal, as well as the Journal of the Light Music Society.
-Her recent book, Madeleine Dring: Lady Composer(Clemson University Press, Liverpool University Press, Oxford University Press, 2020, received positive reviews from Graham Johnson, Joseph Horovitz, Carol Kimball, the International Double Reed Society Journal, the British Double Reed Society, the NATS Journal of Singing, and journals of the Kapralova Society, the Light Music Society, and the International Alliance for Women in Music.
+Her recent book, Madeleine Dring: Lady Composer (Clemson University Press, Liverpool University Press, Oxford University Press, 2020, received positive reviews from Graham Johnson, Joseph Horovitz, Carol Kimball, the International Double Reed Society Journal, the British Double Reed Society, the NATS Journal of Singing, and journals of the Kapralova Society, the Light Music Society, and the International Alliance for Women in Music.

-She was faculty artist for the Orfeo Music Festival in Vipiteno, Italy from 2010 to 2015, and was artist faculty of the Schlern International Music Festival (2006-2009).
-In 2013 she presented on Madeleine Dring to the International Congress of Voice Teachers in Brisbane, Australia.
+She was faculty artist for the Orfeo Music Festival in Sterzing from 2010 to 2015, and was artist faculty of the Schlern International Music Festival (2006–2009).
+In 2013, she presented on Madeleine Dring to the International Congress of Voice Teachers in Brisbane, Australia.
 She has also presented for the National Association of Teachers of Singing national conference in Las Vegas and the Music by Women Festival in 2018, 2019, 2020, and 2022 as well as the Women Composers Festival of Hartford of 2019.
 Brister compiled and edited a series of 10 scores published by Classical Vocal Reprints.
-Madeleine Dring's only opera Cupboard Love as well as 9 volumes of the previously unavailable vocal music were published are in this series.
+Madeleine Dring's only opera, Cupboard Love, as well as nine volumes of the previously unavailable vocal music were published are in this series.
 She has written a Madeleine Dring biography with her former colleague, Jay Rosenblatt (Clemson University Press, University of Liverpool Press, 2020) entitled Madeleine Dring: Lady Composer.